 3.3.
 Root-length density and root water uptake

 The region in soil where the roots took up water can be estimated by plotting δ18O (or δD) measured from the stem water along the soil profile.
 Its intersections with the distribution of δ18O (or δD) in the soil water are the points around which the roots took up the water (Figures 3a and b, Supplementary Figures S1 and S2).
-While uncertainties might be raised when there are more than one such intersections, these did appear in our experiment.
+While uncertainties might be raised when there are more than one such intersections, these did not appear in our experiment.
 The roots took most of the water from soil around the depth of 10cm at the seedling stage, and they then progressively moved downwards to the depth of 40 cm during the flowering and harvesting stages (Figures 3a and b, and Supplementary Figures S1 and S2).

 Figure 4